zkntprk/Python_Week6/README.md

 # Python_Week6

-Create a class named Triangle and Rectangle.
+Create a class named 'Triangle' and 'Rectangle'.

 Create a subclass named Square inherited from Rectangle.